-I was busily patting myself on the back for being so industrious before this busy last term of school begins, when I noticed I had almost a whole tine of pineapple left over from making the pizzas.
+When I was done busily patting myself on the back for being so industrious and organised, I noticed I had almost a whole tine of pineapple left over from making the pizza rolls.

-I contemplated just eating the whole tin of pineapple myself, but then another wave of motivation hit and I decided I’d make pineapple upside-down cake!
+I contemplated just eating the whole tin of pineapple myself, but then another wave of motivation hit and I decided to make pineapple upside-down cake!

 I remember my mum making pineapple upside-down cake when I was a child, and how much I loved the gooey sticky pineapple and glace cherry topping.
 So much better than icing!

-Delicious, gooey sticky tops and light fluffy cake underneath!
+These pineapple upside-down cakes have deliciously, gooey sticky tops (or bottoms!), and light fluffy cake underneath!

-This is not a difficult recipe (I don’t cook difficult things) but there are a few things you need to be aware of to make these cakes totally awesome:
+These pineapple upside-down cupcakes are not difficult to make (I’m not that good of a cook, so I don’t cook difficult things!) but there are a few things you need to be aware of to make these cakes totally awesome:

 - Use an electric mixer if you have one and don’t scrimp on the mixing time for the butter, sugar and eggs.
 Beat that butter and sugar for at least 3 minutes till it is very light in colour, and beat the first egg well before you add the next.

-- Take the time to cut out circles to fit into the bottom of your muffin tin and really grease the tin well.
+- Take the time to cut out circles of baking paper to fit into the bottom of your muffin tin and really grease the tin well.
 You’ll thank me when it comes time to turn these babies out.

-- Turn the cakes out of the tin as soon as you take them out of the bottom.
+- Turn the cakes out of the tin as soon as you take them out of the oven.
+Don’t let them cool for even a minute!
 If the sugary coating over the pineapple has time to cool you’ll never get them out of the pan.